imadevguyanand/TodoNote/Readme.md

 vendor/bin/phpunit
 ```

+## Next Steps

+1. Build the UI using react
+   - Sign Up Page
+   - Sign In Page
+   - Todo Page to perform CRUD
+2. Call the API end points using the axios method
+3. Obtain the access token and store it in the localstorage
+4. Call the other end points passing the token stored in the storage

 ## Contact Information

 Feel free to contact me if you have any questions regarding this project.
 My email is